huttadam/Portfolio/README.md

 ## Purpose of Website

-The purpose of this website is to act as a showcase and introduction of myself.
-Covering my personality, my career and desire to join the industry.
+The purpose of this website is to act as a showcase and introduction of myself, covering my personality, my career and desire to join the industry.
 As importantly, as my introduction, I want to show the design choices, page layout and web-developing techniques used in the portoflio to help attract potential employers.
-This
+I also hope this website to be a building-block which I can improve on.

 ## Functionality / Features

-* A simple and clear minimiast design for user to clearly see all information and be easily readable
+* Easy to navigate through regardlesss of the device.

 ## Sitemap